 There are plenty of online quizzes and this book by David Zyla is very helpful (although you may be surprised to find that there is no colour in it!).
 Check out his Pinterest out for examples of the colours.

 Consider the styles that you have been wearing when people have complimented you even if they are not specifically mentioning the clothes or jewellery that you are wearing.
-(Note, that this may not be what you wear the most or what you repeatedly reach for.
-We often ‘hide’ behind clothes and colours which is why so many of us wear black even although it doesn’t actually suit or bring out the best in most of us – black only compliments a minority of people).
+Note that this may not be what you wear the most or what you repeatedly reach for.

-Indeed, when I had my Colour Analysis done I remember thinking “I can’t wear that!” when I was shown the best colours for me as I felt too conspicuous, like I would be showing off!
-And I am a ‘deep Autumn’ so not exactly bright and flashy!
+Indeed, when I had my Colour Analysis done I remember thinking “I can’t wear that!” when I was shown the best colours for me.
+I felt too conspicuous.
+I actually felt like I would be showing off!
+Bear in mind, also, that I am a ‘deep Autumn’ colouring therefore the colours I was advised suit me the best are not exactly bright and flashy!

 Knowing What Suits You

-Because of this, do remember to take note of what you are wearing when you receive these compliments as you may find that, without actually realising it, you have already veered towards a similar style to your best, most natural, style with the outfit you are wearing.
+Because of this, do remember to take note of what you are wearing when you receive these compliments.
+You may find that, without actually realising it, you have already veered towards a similar style to your most natural, style with the outfit you are wearing at the time.

 The styles are:

 It is important to remember that we rarely fall into just one style.
 We are often a mixture of two styles but there will be one which predominates.